-Certain Floating Rate Loans may have interest-only payments in the early years, cash or payment-in-kind, or PIK, payments with amortization of principal deferred to the later years.
-In some cases, we may enter into mezzanine debt that, by its terms, converts into equity or additional debt securities or defers payments of interest for the first few years after our investment.
+Certain opportunistic investments may have interest-only payments in the early years with cash or payment-in-kind, or PIK, payments with amortization of principal deferred to the later years.
+In some cases, we may invest in debt securities that, by their terms, convert into equity or additional debt securities or defer payment of interest for the first few years after our investment.
 Also, in some cases our mezzanine debt may be collateralized by a subordinated lien on some or all of the assets of the borrower.
 Typically, our mezzanine debt has maturities of three to ten years.

-In the case of our Floating Rate Loans, we seek to tailor the terms of the investment to the facts and circumstances of the transaction and the prospective portfolio company, negotiating a structure that protects our rights and manages our risk while creating incentives for the portfolio company to achieve its business plan and improve its profitability.
+We seek to tailor the terms of the investment to the facts and circumstances of the transaction and the prospective portfolio company, negotiating a structure that protects our rights and manages our risk while creating incentives for the portfolio company to achieve its business plan and improve its profitability.
 For example, in addition to seeking a senior position in the capital structure of our portfolio companies, we seek to limit the downside potential of our investments by:

-- · requiring a total return on our investments (including both interest and potential equity appreciation) that compensates us for credit risk; - · incorporating "put" rights and call protection into the investment structure; and - negotiating covenants in connection with our investments that afford our portfolio companies as much flexibility in managing their businesses as possible, consistent with preservation of our capital.
+- requiring a total or minimum return on our investments (including both interest in the form of a floor and potential equity appreciation) that compensates us for credit risk; - incorporating "put" rights and call protection into the investment structure; and - negotiating covenants in connection with our investments that afford our portfolio companies as much flexibility in managing their businesses as possible, consistent with our focus of preserving capital.
 Such restrictions may include affirmative and negative covenants, default penalties, lien protection, change of control provisions and board rights, including either observation or participation rights.

 Our investments may include equity features, such as direct investments in the equity securities of borrowers or warrants or options to buy a minority interest in a portfolio company.
 Any warrants we may receive with our debt securities generally require only a nominal cost to exercise, so as a portfolio company appreciates in value, we may achieve additional investment return from these equity investments.
-We may structure the warrants to provide provisions protecting our rights as a minority-interest holder, as well as puts, or rights to sell such securities back to the company, upon the occurrence of specified events.
+We may structure the warrants to provide provisions protecting our rights as a minority-interest holder, as well as puts, or rights to sell such securities back to the portfolio company, upon the occurrence of specified events.
 In many cases, we may also obtain registration rights in connection with these equity investments, which may include demand and "piggyback" registration rights.

-We expect to hold most of our investments to maturity, but may sell certain investments earlier if a liquidity event takes place, such as the sale or refinancing of a portfolio company.
+We expect to hold most of our investments to maturity or repayment, but we may sell certain investments earlier if a liquidity event takes place, such as the sale or refinancing of a portfolio company.
 We also may turn over investments to better position the portfolio in light of market conditions.